-Looking for activities, attractions and things to do in Bakewell with kids?
+Looking for activities, attractions and things to do in Bakewell?
 Read on…

 A top local tip: don’t try and park in Bakewell town centre, especially on a weekend or during the school holidays.
 Instead, head to the car park next to the Agricultural Business Centre (click here for location).
 A short footpath leads you back into town.

-Here are our top things to do in Bakewell for kids:
+Here are our top things to do in Bakewell:

 1. Eat Bakewell Pudding

 Bakewell Puddings are what has put the market town of Bakewell on the map, and you can’t visit Bakewell without trying one.
 It would be like going to Brighton and not having a stick of rock, or going to Grimsby and not having fish.
 And sorry Mr Kipling, your Bakewell ‘tart’ recipe just isn’t right.